-We believe that Symphony’s d2w technology would achieve considerably better traction both within the EU and outside Europe if we could resolve this confusion.
-It should be noted that due to Brexit, the UK need not implement the Directive at all unless it wishes to do so.
+It should be noted that due to Brexit, the UK need not implement any provisions of the Directive unless it wishes to do so.

 1 – Oxo-degradation is ‘degradation resulting from oxidative cleavage of macromolecules.’